Xeeynamo/sotn-decomp/README.md

 # Castlevania: Symphony of the Night disassembly

-the goal of this project is to create a full decompilation in C, that compiles the same binaries as the commercial video game Castlevania: Symphony of the Night for PS1.
+Creates a full decompilation in C, that compiles the same binaries as the commercial video game Castlevania: Symphony of the Night for PS1.

 The game is divided in three modules:
 `SLUS_000.67` is the game engine of the game.
 It contains all the necessary logic to interact with the gamepad, CD, memory card, the SPU and to render the sprites on-screen.
 It appears to not contain any game logic by itself.